What is Good Education?

 WHAT APPROACH TO TEACHING WORKS BEST?

-* Exposition Model - is teacher-centred whereby the teacher narrates and explains, and practice and revision is used to consolidate the learning.
+This is teacher-centred with the teacher narrates and explains, and practice and revision is used to consolidate the learning.
 It is based on the traditional approach.
 It is not inflexible, but the narration, explanation, revision and practice are considered basic to effective teaching.
 Content focuses on traditional subjects, with a strong emphasis on the basic skills.

 There are no definite boundaries between each of the models.
 No one model is regarded as superior to another.
 A thorough knowledge of all models leads to greater teacher flexibility and efficiency.